-- A new social network iPhone app fronted by a household name (soft-launching in Sweden summer-2017).
+- A new social network iPhone app fronted by a household name (soft-launching in Sweden during 2018).

 - Multiple iPad games for some of the biggest names in Formula 1 (used privately at F1 events around the world).

 - Working with previous clients on adding new iOS 9, 10, and 11 features such as sharing and keyboard extensions, Touch ID integration, search integration, support for 3D Touch, Siri commands, and iMessage apps.